CAM-D: Upgradeability of existing transmitters

 KCI (Kahn Communications, Inc., the company that invented CAM-D) uses as one of its main selling points that some older transmitters are not directly upgradeable to transmit HD Radio.
 It is true that older transmitters may lack the transmission purity needed to support HD Radio's digital transmission standard, but more recent transmitters are more likely to be capable of upgrading to transmit HD Radio.
 CAM-D is said to work with a wider variety of existing transmitters, which is a selling point for smaller broadcasters with limited budgets.
 The price of the CAM-D hardware is $65,600 as of July 1, 2007.

 Technical aspects and differences with other digital radio methods

+Nowadays, this standard faces competition with some other stereophonic standards on AM.

 CAM-D is said to add high-frequency program information digitally transmitted and then overlaid onto the existing low- to mid-frequency analog program.
 This provides enhanced fidelity that under adequate analog signal conditions may allow AM stations to transmit music and other program content with a more lifelike sound.